You don't see the world. You see your theory of it.

 Imagine that every experience you have leaves behind a machine part.
 Not an entire machine.
 Just a part.

 You don't think you're building anything.
 Why would you?
 These moments are scattered across years, sometimes decades.
-They involve different people, different places, and different stages of your life.
+They involve different people and various cities and online spaces you’ve lived in.
 They don't arrive with little labels telling you which future idea they'll eventually belong to.
 They're simply observations, and like most people, you carry them with you without giving them much thought.

 Every once in a while, though, you find yourself picking up two of those pieces and holding them together.
 You aren't trying to explain the world.
-You're just curious.
+Your brain is just automatically curious in the way brains are when they spot a pattern.
 "That's interesting," you think.
 "Those two seem connected somehow."
 Sometimes they fit surprisingly well.
 Other times they almost fit, but not quite.
 You set them back down, go back to living your life, and months or years pass before another piece catches your attention.

-Slowly, almost too slowly to notice while it's happening, little sections begin appearing on the workbench.
-Two pieces become three.
-Three become five.
+Little sections begin appearing on the workbench without you really deciding to build them.
+Two pieces become three, then three become five.
 Every so often a new experience sends you back to something you noticed years ago, and suddenly it seems to belong somewhere completely different than you originally thought.
 You move a few things around.
 One connection disappears and another becomes obvious.
 Nothing dramatic happens.
 The pile simply becomes a little more organized than it was before.

 After enough years have passed, the workbench begins looking different.
 You still don't have a complete machine, but you can no longer pretend you're looking at random parts either.
 There are wheels, a chain, something that looks suspiciously like handlebars.
 The pieces seem to be pointing toward something, although you couldn't yet tell someone exactly what it is.